Nukesor/pueue/README.md

     -p, --port <port>    The port for the daemon.
 Overwrites the port in the config file

 SUBCOMMANDS:
     add            Enqueue a task for execution
-    clean       Remove all finished tasks from the list (also clears logs) edit        Edit the command of a stashed or queued task enqueue     Enqueue stashed tasks.
-They'll be handled normally afterwards help        Prints this message or the help of the given subcommand(s) kill        Kill running tasks
-    log         Display the log output of finished tasks parallel    Set the amount of allowed parallel tasks pause       Pause the daemon and all running tasks.
+    clean          Remove all finished tasks from the list (also clears logs) completions    Generates shell completion files.
+Ingore for normal operations edit           Edit the command or the path of a stashed or queued task enqueue        Enqueue stashed tasks.
+They'll be handled normally afterwards help           Prints this message or the help of the given subcommand(s) kill           Kill either all or only specific running tasks log            Display the log output of finished tasks parallel       Set the amount of allowed parallel tasks pause          Pause the daemon and all running tasks.
 A paused daemon won't start any new tasks.
-Daemon and tasks can be continued with `start`
-    remove      Remove tasks from the list.
+Daemon and tasks can be continued with `start` Can also be used to pause specific tasks remove         Remove tasks from the list.
 Running or paused tasks need to be killed first reset          Kill all running tasks, remove all tasks and reset max_id restart        Enqueue tasks again
     send           Send something to a task.
-Useful for sending confirmations ('y\n') show        Show the output of a currently running task This command allows following (like `tail -f`) start       Wake the daemon from its paused state.
-Also continues all paused tasks stash       Stashed tasks won't be automatically started.
+Useful for sending confirmations ('y\n') show           Show the output of a currently running task This command allows following (like `tail -f`) shutdown       Remotely shut down the daemon.
+Should only be used if the daemon isn't started by a service manager
+    start          Wake the daemon from its paused state and continue all paused tasks.
+Can be used to resume or start specific tasks
+    stash          Stashed tasks won't be automatically started.
 Either `enqueue` them, to be normally handled or explicitly `start` them
     status         Display the current status of all tasks switch         Switches the queue position of two commands.
 Only works on queued and stashed commands
 ```

 ## Configs